Michal-Atlas/DawnStorm/dawnstorm.md

 Abilities:

+- **Antidote**: You are able to take up `10 Silver` worth of resources after a day of study, to create an antidote to any non-magical disease
+- **Artery Strike**: You may forfeit all maneuvers in an attack, after which a succesful hit will cause a bleeding wound, costing the carrier `1 Body` each round
+- **Hidden Poison**: You may attempt to hide your poison from smell and taste
 - **First-Aid**: After 10 minutes of tending to wounds, give someone back 2 Stats, up to 4 per day

+#### Noble

 #### Squire